jayronsoares/jayronsoares.github.io/README.md

 ## Portfolio
-I'm a Data Engineer with 12+ years of experience.
-I love analyzing and interpreting data to create effective business solutions.
-My skills include data modeling, database performance tuning, and building ETL/ELT pipelines using SQL and Python, all with a foundation in functional programming principles.
-Moreover, I embrace continuous learning, fostering confidence in navigating uncertainties and embracing change with enthusiasm.
+- I am a Data Engineer with over 10 years of experience, dedicated to transforming data into effective business solutions.
+My ethos revolves around humility, acknowledging strengths and weaknesses in all of us.
+To me, collaborative learning and growth are paramount, as we work together to build a sustainable business.
+I embrace feedback openly, treating colleagues with utmost respect.
+My commitment to learning is ceaseless, boosting my confidence in adapting to change and uncertainty.
+Driven by a determined spirit, I tackle challenges with a "Killer Instinct," surging ahead even when faced with obstacles.
+When barriers arise, I communicate proactively, seeking help when needed.
+My focus remains unwavering—delivering impactful results that contribute to ongoing business development.

 <br>
 ### My blog posts<br>